666xyzw/mock_environment/Readme.md

     -> it`s necessarry for the *Kickstart* lab; with this machine you can test if the kickstart file works as is should

-When you install these machines, from the menu you have tol select the *System Tools* and *Security Tools* options.
+When you install these machines, from the menu you have to select the *System Tools* and *Security Tools* options.
 To run the ansbile scripts, you have to install Ansible on the **workstation** machine.

 ## Connectivity <a name="connectivity"></a>